peteroupc/peteroupc.github.io/random.md

 <small><sup id=Note37>(37)</sup> If an application expects end users to type in a unique identifier, it could find that very long unique identifiers are unsuitable for it (e.g. 128-bit numbers take up 32 base-16 characters).
 There are ways to deal with these and other long identifiers, including (1) separating memorable chunks of the identifier with a hyphen, space, or another character (e.g., "ABCDEF" becomes "ABC-DEF"); (2) generating the identifier from a sequence of memorable words (as in Electrum or in Bitcoin's BIP39); or (3) adding a so-called "checksum digit" at the end of the identifier to guard against typing mistakes.
 The application ought to consider trying (1) or (2) before deciding to use shorter identifiers than what this document recommends.</small>

-<small><sup id=Note38>(38)</sup> The _insecure direct object references_ problem can occur if an application enables access to a sensitive resource via an easy-to-guess identifier, but without any access control checks.</small>
+<small><sup id=Note38>(38)</sup> Note that the _insecure direct object references_ problem can occur if an application enables access to a sensitive resource via an easy-to-guess identifier, but without any access control checks.</small>

 <small><sup id=Note39>(39)</sup> For suggested "full-period" [**LCGs**](https://en.wikipedia.org/wiki/Linear_congruential_generator), see tables 3, 5, 7, and 8 of Steele and Vigna, "[**Computationally easy, spectrally good multipliers for congruential pseudorandom number generators**](https://arxiv.org/abs/2001.05304)", arXiv:2001.05304 [cs.DS].</small>